What Is Email Marketing: Everything You Need to Know

 Leads are coming into your database through the landing pages you made.
 You already know what they downloaded, what they are interested in, and told them that they’ll be receiving something from you.

 In the design and content, if you planned your segmentation strategy, you’ll know what words to use and avoid in your email.
-You’ll also be able to determine
+You’ll also be able to determine what topics to send them directly.

 For metrics, if you have an engaged audience from the start, you won’t have to worry about open rates and click-through rates because everyone will look forward to reading your emails.